 The Turnover Index in Industry headed south for the second straight month in December but at an accelerating pace of 8.9 percent from 0.7 percent in November, according to the Hellenic Statistical Authority (ELSTAT).

 During a press briefing on Wednesday to set out the government’s initiatives for the settlement of unpaid tax obligations, Alternate Finance Minister Nadia Valavani provided figures that give a useful insight into outstanding tax debt

-The decline in the Greek Consumer Price Index (CPI) slowed down for the third successive month to -0.3 percent in August from -0.7 percent in July, according to the Hellenic Statistical Authority (ELSTAT).
+The drop in Greek consumer price index (CPI) accelerated for the second straight month to 2.8 percent in January from 2.6 percent in December, according to the Hellenic Statistical Authority (ELSTAT).